teunvw14/teunvw14.github.io/content/posts/iota-move-raffle-tutorial/index.md

 ![The RaffleTicket ObjectID in the command output](raffle-ticket-id.png)

 Then, to determine who's won the raffle (it's probably you!), resolve the raffle by calling the `resolve` function.
-If you do this fast enough (or if you set a really high raffle duration), you will get an error with code `0 = ERaffleNotResolvableYet`.
+If you do this fast enough (or if you set a really high raffle duration), you will get an error with code `0` (`ERaffleNotResolvableYet`).
 This is good; it means that the raffle is working as intended!
 Wait a little longer and try again.
 (Or create a new raffle that has a shorter duration.)
 Here again we have to pass in the `Clock` shared object at address `0x6`, but also the `Random` shared object, which is at address `0x8`.
 ```bash
 $ iota client ptb --move-call $PACKAGE_ID::raffle::resolve \
     '<0x2::iota::IOTA>' @$RAFFLE_ID @0x6 @0x8